-Bank is using insurance for mitigating operational risk.
-Bank is subscribing to the General Banker's Indemnity Policy as mitigation against loss of securities due to various internal and external events.
-Bank also mitigates loss in other physical assets through property insurance.

-4 Interest rate risk in Banking Book

-Strategies and processes:

-Interest Rate Risk is assessed in two perspectives - Earnings perspective using Traditional Gap Analysis to assess the impact of adverse movement in interest rate on the Net Interest Income (Earnings at Risk) and economic value perspective using Duration Gap Analysis to assess the impact of adverse movement in interest rate on the market value of Bank's equity.

-Risk Management Committee at the Board level and ALCO at the executive level are responsible for effective management of Interest Rate Risk in Bank's business.
-Board approved ALM Policy governs the Interest rate risk management framework of the Bank.
-Market Risk Management Policy takes care of the management of Interest rate risk in the Trading Book of the Bank.

-Interest rate risk in Banking Book is assessed and Modified Duration of Equity is evaluated on a monthly basis.
+Bank is using insurance for mitigating against various operational risk losses.
+New products and processes or any modifications to existing products and processes are vetted to identify and understand the nature and degree of the risks the Bank would be exposed to and checks and controls are implemented to mitigate the risks.
+To evaluate the effectiveness of the business continuity arrangements, periodic drills and tests are conducted.
+4 Interest rate risk in Banking Book Strategies and processes: Interest Rate Risk is assessed in two perspectives - Earnings perspective using Traditional Gap Analysis to assess the impact of adverse movement in interest rate of the Net Interest Income (Earnings at Risk) and economic value perspective using Duration Gap Analysis to assess the impact of adverse movement in interest rate of the market value of Bank's equity.
+Structure and organization of risk management function: Risk Management Committee at the Board level and ALCO at the executive level responsible for effective management of Interest Rate Risk in Bank's business.
+Boapproved ALM Policy governs the Interest rate risk management framework of Bank.
+Market Risk Management Policy takes care of the management of Interest risk in the Trading Book of the Bank.
+Scope and nature of risk reporting / measurement systems: Interest rate risk in Banking Book is assessed and Modified Duration of Equity is evaluated on a monthly basis.
 The likely drop in Market Value of Equity for 200 bps change in interest rates is computed and benchmarked under the Internal Capital Adequacy Assessment Process for computation of Pillar II capital charge for Interest Rate Risk.
 Earnings at Risk based on Traditional Gap Analysis are calculated on a monthly basis.
-The results of Duration Gap Analysis as well as that of Traditional Gap Analysis including the adherence to tolerance limit set in this regard is monitored and is placed before ALCO / RMC for approval.
+The results of Duration Gap Analysis as well as that of Traditional Gap Analysis including the adherence to tolerance limit set in this regard is monitored and placed before ALCO / RMC for approval.
 Stress tests are conducted to assess the impact of interest rate risk under different stress scenarios on earnings of the Bank.

-Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants:

-Bank has put in place mitigating / hedging measures prescribed by Investment Policy, ALM Policy, Market Risk Management Policy and Derivatives Policy.
+Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants: Bank has put in place mitigating / hedging measures prescribed by Investment Policy, ALM Policy, Market Risk Management Policy and Derivatives Policy.
 Risk profiles are analyzed and mitigating strategies/ hedging process are suggested and operationalized by Treasury Department with the approval of Senior level Committees.